letsdrink/ouzo/docs/utils/joiner.rst

 join
 ~~~~
-Returns a string containing array elements joined using the previously configured separator.
+Returns a string containing array elements joined together with a separator.

 **Parameters:** ``array $array``